The “dime novels” popular in the Civil War

 for only 10 cents

-There were “westerns” before John Wayne put his mark on them.
+Of course there were “westerns” before John Wayne put his mark on them.

-The men in blue and gray in the Civil War—the ones who could read, and the ones who had buddies who could read—were avid fans of the dime novel.
+The brave men in blue and gray in the Civil War—the ones who could read, and the ones who had buddies who could read—were avid fans of the dime novel.

 New printing technologies in 1860 made it possible to churn out an endless succession of the cheap (10 cents, hence “dime novel”) so-called “blood-and-thunder” stories, often about heroes of the American West like Kit Carson.